anywhichway/reasondb/README.md

 A side effect of the above is that it is not currently possible to know the actual number of rows in a cursor without doing additional computation to determine which rows are excluded as a result of join restrictions.

 An exception to the cross-product based cursor, is a cursor that results from down selection.
-The select clauses `first`, `random`, `sample`, result in the return of cursors with fixed pre-computed rows.
+The select clauses `first`, `random`, `sample`, `limit` result in the return of cursors with fixed pre-computed rows.
 However, the calling interface is identical.
 In fact, the same class is used to implement both types of cursor.

 ## Performance